aherbert/gdsc-smlm/docs/model_plugins.rst

      - The minimum reduction factor to adjust the parameter ranges when performing the filter optimisation.
 Set to 1 this has no effect.
 Otherwise the reduction factor linear ramps from 1 to min over the configured number of iterations.

    * - Min range reduction iterations
      - The number of iterations taken to reach the ``Min range reduction`` factor.
-The iteration count is the the number of refits of the spot data thus excludes the optional inner convergence of the filter parameters.
+The iteration count is the number of refits of the spot data thus excludes the optional inner convergence of the filter parameters.

    * - Converge before refit
      - Set to **true** to require the filter parameters to converge before performing a refit of the spot data with the new best filter.